Capacity Building in Cultural Communication

 Blind spots in diversity, equity and cultural inclusion lead to fail points

+Suzanne is renowned for her ability to reveal blind spots.
 We all have blind spots, things we don’t know and may not have even known we needed to look for.
 Your organization or agency likely has blind spots preventing you from being as effective as you could be.
-But the problem with blind spots is they can lead to fail points.
+But the problem is blind spots can lead to fail points.

 This creates social disasters on its own.
-Or it turns disasters into catastrophes like we saw with Hurricane Katrina or more recently with the California wildfires, where a lack of inclusive planning led to the deaths of highly vulnerable people.
+Or it turns disasters into catastrophes, as we saw with Hurricane Katrina or, more recently, with the California wildfires, where a lack of inclusive planning led to the deaths of highly vulnerable people.

 Cultural differences can cause miscommunication.
 The challenge is often that we do not see things the way they are, we see things the way we are.